KasapMustafa/CucumberMarch_2020/README.md

 * BasePage can be communicated with ConfigReader
 * ConfigReader communicates with config.properties and SharedSD Hook class under the StepDefinition
 * Common methods are defined under the Element Util class

+* Intellij IDEA was used to develop this framework
+* Clone the framework on your local machine and import to Intellij
+* Change your driver path into config.properties